Skip to main content

 School of Film and Animation (SOFA)

-2025 Freshman Equipment Guide
+2026 First-Year Equipment Guide

 Congratulations and Welcome to the School of Film and Animation!

-The following is a list of equipment that you may find helpful throughout your time as a SOFA student.
-This list is not a shopping list, but rather suggestions for items you may want to consider bringing with you, or obtaining during your time at RIT.
-Again, you do not need to purchase any of the items cited below by the first day of classes, or even during the first year.
-We have a fully equipped cage and lab areas where the majority of this equipment and software is available to you.
 After your first semester, or your first year, you’ll be better prepared to decide on specific equipment you might want to personally own depending on your studies.
 Feel free to reach out to faculty or cage staff for recommendations on equipment that will be relevant at the time.

-There is, however, one exception: Prior to arriving or soon after, students WILL need to purchase the flash drives and external storage, as backing up their work regularly is extremely important.
+There is, however, one exception: Prior to arriving or soon after, students WILL need to purchase flash drives and external storage, as backing up their work regularly is extremely important.

-Recommendations for storage media as of 8/25:
+Minimal recommendations for storage media as of 6/2026:

 SD: Camera media